SuperNoobYT/AllTheFanMadeDiscs/README.md

 By Deesaster : Float

-By Epicuras : Cradle, Deepstate, Fledling
+By Epicuras : Cradle, Downward, Fledling

 By E_Pixelz / : Arcade, Ice and Rain